sezginildes/linkedin_connector/README.md

 - PATH: str (represents the path to the Chrome WebDriver executable.)
 - search_link: str (represents the LinkedIn page which consists of people you wish to connect)
 - message (optional): str, optional, default False (Allows you to provide a custom message to send along with the connection request.
 If not provided, it defaults to False.
 If it's defined as chatgpt it will send a message based on the profile of target.)
 - headless: boolean, default True (represents driver option.
-If False opens driver in background)
+If True opens driver as background process, if False directly opens chrome browser and starts the process.)
-- limit: int, default 50 (represents invitation limit.
-E.g. if it's 50 the script will send 50 invitation)
+- limit: int, default 50 (represents page limit.
+E.g. if it's 50 the script will send 50 pages of invitation)
 - openai_key (optional): str, optional, default None (Needed api key for chatgpt function, needed for sending targeted notes while connecting by using chatgpt)
 - my_informations (optional): str, optional, default None (Your Linkedin profile informations, needed for sending targeted notes while connecting by using chatgpt)